Kubernetes Load-Balancer service

 In order for the local traffic policy to work a load balancer services VIP needs to be exposed from a node that has one of the pods that is part of that service.
 This is because the traffic will go direct to that pod and not onto the services network ensuring that the source IP address is preserved.

-In kube-vip a service can be created with the local traffic policy, if the enableServicesElection has been enabled.
+In kube-vip a service can be created with the local traffic policy, if the enableServicesElection (environment variable svc_election is set to "true") has been enabled.
 This is because when this service is created kube-vip will only allow nodes that have a local pod instance running to participate in the leaderElection.

 Example for exposing an nginx deployment: